lalyos/zelligo/README.md

 ## Error handling

 As is advised by Go, [you should handle errors](https://go.dev/doc/tutorial/handle-errors).
-When encoutered an error that you cannot handle, just panic :) - zelligo catches panics and reports them to Zellij.
+When encoutered an error that you cannot handle, return it.
+WebAssembly currently has no good support for exception handling.

+Returned errors will be reported as panics to Zellij.

 ## Building